WPChill/imageseo-wordpress/readme.txt

 ImageSEO also come with a web application if you want to go deeper in your SEO strategy regarding pictures.
 </p>

+Alternate text (Alt text) is a text description that can be added to an image’s HTML tag on a Web page.
+It is used when the image in the Web page cannot be displayed, in which case the Alt text is shown instead.
+It is also displayed when a user mouses over the image.
+So, the alt attribute is a critical step that is often overlooked.

 = Features =

 * Fill in your "alt" tags automatically